Should I Pay Off an Old Debt?

 (As an aside, it’s important to remember that even if you pay off an account all delinquencies still stay on your credit report until the reporting period is over.
 The difference is that the account is listed as paid, rather than unpaid, which is definitely better for you.)

-The idea of “restarting the clock” comes from the statute of limitations is set by each state, so the timeframe varies.
+The statute of limitations is set by each state, so the timeframe varies.
 It’s completely separate from your credit report.
-In fact, if you live in a state where the statute is greater than 7 years, a collector could sue you for a debt that has already fallen off of your report.
+In fact, if you live in a state where the statute is greater than 7 years, a collector could sue you for a debt that's already fallen off of your report.